sushmi-krish/e-plantShopping/README.md

 - The application demonstrates dynamic UI updates based on state changes.
 ---
 #  Started
-1.Clone the repository.
+- Clone the repository.
-2.Run npm install to install dependencies.
+- Run npm install to install dependencies.
-3.Run npm start to launch the application.
+- Run npm start to launch the application.
-4.Explore products, add items to your cart, and enjoy the interactive shopping experience!
+- Explore products, add items to your cart, and enjoy the interactive shopping experience!